 These recourses can be used at any time, to help learn more about curlews.
 While the material is focused on Iveragh and Llŷn, you can adapt it to suit your own area.
-Contact your local Bird Conservation group for more local knowledge, even better make it a class project to create your own localized Curlew Educational Pack and share around your community.
+Contact your local Bird Conservation group for more local knowledge, even better make it a class project to create your own localised Curlew Educational Pack and share around your community.

 World Curlew Day short film